jeffreyfei/classnotes-f2018/finals-summary-notes.md

 - **Laurentide ice sheet** - the ice sheet that shaped Canada during the last ice age

 **Moraine** - a landform or pile of sediment commonly composed of till deposited by a glacier

+#### Soil

+- **Hygroscopic water** - water tightly bound to the outer surface of soil particles that's not available for plant growth

+- **Gravitational water** - water that exists in soil with large pores; drains quickly

+- **Capillary water** - water that exists in soil with smaller pore
+    - Accessible for plant growth

+- Loam contains the most available water for plant growth
+    - More clay => more hygroscopic water
+    - More sand => more gravitational water
+    - The key is to find a balance